-Try Something New: 7 Overlooked Winter Attractions in the Lake George Region
+Try Something New: 7 Overlooked Winter Attractions & Things to Do in the Lake George Region

-Although the lake is the main attraction of the Lake George Region, during winter, there are plenty of other things to do and places to see if you know where to look.
-Expand your horizon this season and check out some of the most overlooked area attractions that are open this time of year.
+Although the "Queen of American Lakes" is the primary attraction in the Lake George region, in the winter, there are plenty of other places to see and things to do if you know where to look.
+Expand your horizon this season and check out the following overlooked area attractions!

 Weather permitting, Natural Stone Bridge & Caves Park offers self-guided snowshoe tours of the massive cave entrance and surrounding property.
 Visitors will also have the opportunity to see huge vertical ledges, ice flows, and even animal tracks in the snow.
 Snowshoes and poles are available to rent.
 Remember your hiking boots and warm clothes!